Accelerated-Cloud-Storage/ACSSetup/examples/python/README.md

-### S3 Examples (boto3)
+### S3 Setup (boto3)

-These examples demonstrate S3-compatible operations using boto3, the AWS SDK for Python.
+These setup guides demonstrate S3-compatible operations using boto3, the AWS SDK for Python.
 They showcase essential S3 operations including bucket management, object CRUD operations, copying, and multipart uploads with proper error handling and resource cleanup.

 ### Prerequisites